Police services and accountability

 You should also say what you expect to result from your complaint.
 For example are you:

 - expecting changes in police procedures to prevent a similar problem happening

 - expecting disciplinary action to be taken against the officer concerned?

-You should also provide your contact details so the QPS or CMC can ask any follow-up questions or tell you how your complaint was dealt with.
+You should also provide your contact details so the QPS or CCC can ask any follow-up questions or tell you how your complaint was dealt with.

 Do I have to give my name?

 You don’t have to give your name; however, anonymous complaints without supporting evidence are more difficult to investigate.
 If you do not want to provide your name, then provide an alias and a contact point so your complaint can be fully investigated.